-Here’s a look at what you need to know about the 2003 CIA leak involving then-agent Valerie Plame and senior members of the George W. Bush administration.
+Here’s a look at the 2003 CIA leak involving then-operative Valerie Plame and senior members of the George W. Bush administration.

-After a lengthy investigation, one member of the Bush administration, Lewis “Scooter” Libby, is brought to trial and convicted of obstruction of justice, perjury, and making false statements.
+After a lengthy investigation, one member of the Bush administration, I. Lewis “Scooter” Libby, was brought to trial and convicted of obstruction of justice, perjury and making false statements.

-Timeline: February 2002 - U.S. Ambassador Joseph Wilson travels to Niger for the CIA.
+February 2002 - Joseph Wilson, a former US diplomat, travels to Niger for the CIA.

 March 2002 - Wilson tells the CIA he doubts Iraq tried to purchase uranium from Niger.